 As with the rest of the Elite series, First Encounters started you in a ship with 100 credits and set you out in an open universe to earn credits through a variety of means.
 Credits could be spent on upgrading your ship or purchasing new crafts designed around whatever style of play you indulged in.
 Released in 1995 this was the first of the series to be released solely on the PC and benefited greatly from improved technology to expand the Frontier: Elite II style of game.
-Graphics were markedly improved by Gourad shading and improved textures moving the game away from the wire-frame simplicity of previous titles and the CD version of the game had FMV when dealing with people at star ports.
+Graphics were markedly improved by Gouraud Shading and improved textures with different level of detail depending on distance from the player and the CD version of the game had FMV when dealing with people at star ports.
 Storylines were introduced for the first time as were several new gameplay types.

 After being defeated by humanity in Elite the advanced insect race known as the Thargoids return to attack humans who are still gripped by civil war between the Federation and the Imperial forces.
 You begin as always with 100 credits, a below average ship and no alliances forced to enter into the politics of an emerging war as a pawn of the larger groups.